Theme

 What appears notable

-Based on the official materials, the main point of interest is the attempt to make design guidance durable and agent-readable through one shared format, with linting and diff workflows that go beyond ordinary prose documentation.
+Based on the official materials, what readers may want to notice is the attempt to make design guidance durable and agent-readable through one shared format, with linting and diff workflows that go beyond ordinary prose documentation.

 Before using